Bake Play Smile

 • Place the eggs into a saucepan and cover with cold water.
 Bring to the boil.
 Turn the heat off and cover with a lid.
 Leave for 12 minutes.
 Drain the water, allow to cool slightly and then peel the eggs.
 Chop into small pieces.

-• To make the dressing, whisk the sour cream, mayonnaise, dijon mustard, salt and pepper in a bowl.
+• To make the dressing, whisk the sour cream, mayonnaise, Dijon mustard, salt and pepper in a bowl.

 • To assemble the salad, place the potatoes into a large bowl.
 Add the chopped eggs, bacon and spring onion.